andredesousa/kubernetes-best-practices/README.md

 ## Avoid databases on Kubernetes

 Databases require high input and output (I/O) throughput, which means that they need to rapidly read and write vast amounts of data to storage volumes.
-This means that databases can conflict with other applications when reading and writing to storage and experience performance bottlenecks.
+Databases often have high availability requirements, which can be difficult to achieve in a containerized environment.
 Kubernetes is ideal for hosting stateless applications that can scale horizontally via replication.
 Database workloads don't fit that workload profile and are a poor candidate as a Kubernetes workload.
 Dedicated virtual machines or managed database services offered by public cloud providers are the best solutions for delivering a database service.